Background for deduction under Section 80C of the Income Tax Act (India) / What are eligible investments for Section 80C:

-Section 80C replaced the existing Section 88 with more or less the same investment mix available in Section 88.
+Section 80C replaces the Section 88 with more or less same investment mix available in Section 88.
 The new section 80C has become effective w.e.f.
 1st April, 2006.
-Even the section 80CCC on pension scheme contributions was merged with the above 80C.
+Even the section 80CCC on pension scheme contributions was merged with the above Section 80C.
 However, this new section has allowed a major change in the method of providing the tax benefit.
 Section 80C of the Income Tax Act allows certain investments and expenditure to be tax-exempt.
 One must plan investments well and spread it out across the various instruments specified under this section to avail maximum tax benefit.
 Unlike Section 88, there are no sub-limits and is irrespective of how much you earn and under which tax bracket you fall.

 Most of the Income Tax payee try to save tax by saving under Section 80C of the Income Tax Act.
 However, it is important to know the Section in toto so that one can make best use of the options available for exemption under income tax Act.
 One important point to note here is that one can not only save tax by undertaking the specified investments, but some expenditure which you normally incur can also give you the tax exemptions.

 Besides these investments, the payments towards the principal amount of your home loan are also eligible for an income deduction.
 Education expense of children is increasing by the day.
 Under this section, there is provision that makes payments towards the education fees for children eligible for an income deduction

 Section 80C of the Income Tax Act is the section that deals with these tax breaks.
 It states that qualifying investments, up to a maximum of Rs.
 1.50 Lakh , are deductible from your income.
 This means that your income gets reduced by this investment amount (up to Rs.
 1.50 Lakh), and you end up paying no tax on it at all!